You can’t afford to ignore Local Search

 The act of Googling has become such a natural part of our day (and our vocabulary), we often fail to acknowledge that there is a process.
 Users typically phrase their Google searches according to their stage in the research phase.
 Anyone who is just starting to explore his or her options might word the search so it is specific to a particular location.
+This is why paying attention to Local Search is invaluable.
 Those who specify a brand, however, clearly have previous knowledge and are performing additional research to find out if that brand is the right fit.

 - Keyword + location (example: seo agency st louis)

 - Keyword + brand name (example: evolve digital labs seo)

 Ranking for branded terms is terrific (and expected), but that Google presence alone will not expose your website to the many searchers who are unfamiliar with your company.
 For this reason, we encourage you to pursue Local Search optimization efforts.
 By doing so, you will better convey to Google that your business is connected to a particular location (and thus deserves to rank in the Local arena).
 Additionally, practicing the tips below can increase your influence over potential customers, and that’s always a positive thing, right?